abdelhousni/foreman-dar/INSTALL_foreman_katello.md

 5. Ensure that you synchronize the source that you add.

-> :warning:  ⚠ Remark  : add `validate_certs: False` to inventory source
+> :warning: add `validate_certs: False` to inventory source for self-signed cert

 ### 4.2.
 Configuring Provisioning Callback for a Host